 A Defense Attorney for Drug Trafficking Charges

-North Carolina carries some of the toughest punishments for drug crimes, and drug trafficking is no exception.
-If you’ve been arrested or are being investigated for drug trafficking, it’s absolutely crucial that you refrain from speaking to any police officers until you have one of our drug trafficking attorneys present to defend you.
+North Carolina carries some of the toughest punishments for drug crimes in the nation, and as drug trafficking is seen as one of the most serious drug offenses, the penalties are particularly severe and include mandatory prison time, regardless of your prior criminal record.
+If you’ve been arrested or are being investigated for drug trafficking, it’s absolutely crucial that you refrain from speaking to any police officers until you have one of our criminal defense attorneys in Raleigh present to represent you and ensure your rights are not infringed upon.
 Regardless of the circumstances surrounding the offense, you still have rights that require protection.

 Put our award-winning legal defense on your side.
 Call (919) 887-8040 today.

 Drug trafficking is a type of drug distribution done on a larger scale.
 While most people think it refers to transporting, such as carrying a large amount across state lines or from one city, charges are actually related to the amount of a controlled substance a person is alleged to have in their possession.
 For example, a person who is accused of having 10 pounds of marijuana, 28 grams of cocaine, or 4 grams of heroin could all lead to being charged with drug trafficking in North Carolina.
 The prosecution is not obligated to prove the accused party was planning on transporting or distributing the controlled substance, they only have to prove beyond a reasonable doubt that the accused had the specific amount in their possession.